wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 You can export most important fields from Product / Customer / Order as CSV in paid versions.
 Smart Manager does not currently support importing data.

+= Can I customize Smart Manager by adding/removing columns? =

+No, Smart Manager is not customizable.
+You can not add/remove columns in Smart Manager

+= Which browser to choose for best performance? =

+Smart Manager works best in Firefox, Chrome.

 = What do I get in this free version? =

 Spreadsheet like view of products, customers and orders.
 Search and navigation,